 Our personal injury claims calculator provides an idea of the level of compensation for an eye injury at work you may receive in a successful personal injury claim.
 The amounts indicated cover examples of shares awarded to people in the past whether they were involved in an accident at work or elsewhere.
 However, should an employer be guilty of “gross negligence” and it can be proved they breached Health and Safety Executive regulations, the amount you may be awarded could be significantly more?

 If you have suffered an eye injury through no fault of your own whilst at work, and Accident Claims personal injury lawyer would assess your case before offering valuable legal advice on how to proceed with a personal injury claim against a negligent employer.

-Should you have been involved in an accident in a public place that left you with an eye injury, you may be entitled to file a personal injury claim, but the liability would depend on where and how the incident occurred.
+Should you have been involved in an accident in a public place that left you with an eye injury, you may be entitled to file a claim for eye injury compensation, but the liability would depend on where and how the incident occurred.

 - Should the accident have happened in an area that is open to the privately-owned public, the responsibility would fall to the owners whether the incident took place in a supermarket, private car park, gym, restaurant, swimming pools or restaurant.